Sports Physiotherapy

 How is sports physiotherapy different from general physiotherapy?

 General physiotherapy focuses on managing pain and restoring normal movement for daily activity.
-In contrast, sports physiotherapy is designed around the demands of training and competition, assessing movement, biomechanics, and load to rebuild strength, control, and performance capacity.
+Sports physiotherapy is designed around the demands of training and competition, assessing movement, biomechanics, and load to rebuild strength, control, and performance capacity.

 How do you work alongside coaches or other professionals?